West Amwell Township, New Jersey: 2000 census

 There were 949 households, out of which 29.1% had children under the age of 18 living with them, 65.3% were married couples living together, 5.1% had a female householder with no husband present, and 26.6% were non-families.
 21.3% of all households were made up of individuals, and 8.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.51 and the average family size was 2.93.

-In the township the population was spread out, with 21.1% under the age of 18, 4.5% from 18 to 24, 28.3% from 25 to 44, 32.1% from 45 to 64, and 13.8% who were 65 years of age or older.
+In the township, the population was spread out, with 21.1% under the age of 18, 4.5% from 18 to 24, 28.3% from 25 to 44, 32.1% from 45 to 64, and 13.8% who were 65 years of age or older.
 The median age was 43 years.
 For every 100 females, there were 100.3 males.
 For every 100 females age 18 and over, there were 101.2 males.

 The median income for a household in the township was $73,380, and the median income for a family was $79,605.
 Males had a median income of $49,539 versus $33,333 for females.
 The per capita income for the township was $33,877.
 About 0.6% of families and 1.6% of the population were below the poverty line, including none of those under age 18 and 1.2% of those age 65 or over.

 Government

 Local government

 West Amwell Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor for terms of one year.

-As of 2023, members of the West Amwell Township Committee are Mayor James Cally (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Gary Hoyer (R, term on committee ends 2024; term as deputy mayor ends 2022), Stephen Bergenfeld (R, 2024), John C. Dale (R, 2023) and Lucas Lyons (R, 2022).
+As of 2023, members of the West Amwell Township Committee are Mayor Gary Hoyer (R, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Stephen Bergenfeld (R, term on committee ends 2024; term as deputy mayor ends 2023), James Cally (R, 2025), John C. Dale (R, 2023) and Megan Hudson (D, 2025).

 After voters passed a non-binding referendum in November 2014 supporting the expansion of the Township Committee from three to five members, the Township Committee addressed the process of following through with the expansion, which would involve gathering petitions of 147 voters after which the committee could approve the expansion or a referendum could be put on the ballot.
 In February 2016, the Township Committee voted to approve the expansion by ordinance.